 We have a really diverse range of clients.
 Our private clients range from professionals, families and empty-nesters and our commercial clients include developers and business owners.
 I love the diversity of our clients and therefore the different interior design projects that we create.

-Can you tell us a bit about some of your recent projects/commissions?
+Can you tell me a bit about some of your recent projects/commissions?
 What were you tasked to do?

 We recently completed our first residential project in King’s Cross, which was great as we work in the area and absolutely love how it’s developing.
 These clients were downsizing now that their kids had left home, so storage was very important.
 One of them was also born in Japan, so it was great to take design inspiration from there.
 Professional photographer Philip Vile took some fabulous shots of this project as you can see.